Bus heading to Grand Canyon rolls over; 1 dead, 2 critical

 Published

-PHOENIX (AP) — A Las Vegas-based tour bus heading to the Grand Canyon rolled over in northwestern Arizona on Friday, killing one person...Full Article
+PHOENIX (AP) — A Las Vegas-based tour bus heading to the Grand Canyon rolled over in northwestern Arizona on Friday, killing one person and critically injuring two others, authorities said.

-PHOENIX (AP) — A Las Vegas-based tour bus heading to the Grand Canyon rolled over in northwestern Arizona on Friday, killing one person...Full Article
+A spokeswoman for the Mohave County Sheriff's Office said the cause of the Friday afternoon wreck was not yet known, but a fire official who responded said speed appeared to be a factor.
+No other vehicles were involved.

-Authorities say one person was killed and dozens of others were injured Friday after a bus from Las Vegas rolled and landed on its..
+“It was a heavily damaged bus.
+He slid down the road quite a ways, so there was a lot of wreckage,” said Lake Mohave Ranchos Fire District Chief Tim Bonney.
+“Just to put it in perspective, on a scale of zero to 10, an eight.”